Fathimathrisvana/GRIP23-COMPUTER-VISION-IOT/README.md

 After initializing the threshold in order to classify the image, we have to loop through the labels and compare the object with a particular label.

-COLOUR IDENTIFICATION

-Here the image as the vector, it is possible to apply the K Means algorithm and identify k clusters, that will be our colors.
-Sklearn libraries for the Machine Learning part, Numpy for the vector transformations, Pandas for the final summary and some Image Processing typical libraries (cv2, skimage, matplotlib.pyplot etc.)